arangoml/arangopipe/README.md

 3. Running an example in the *torch* container: Run the *torch* docker container.
-You will have to use the `docker ps` command and get to the shell in the container using the `docker exec` command similar to the step above.
+You will have to use the `docker ps` command and get to the shell in the container using the `docker exec` command.
 Change directory to the `examples/pytorch` directory.
 The *torch* container provides an example of a linear regression model that uses **Arangopipe** to log experiment metadata.
 The experiment meta data includes information about the dataset, featureset and optimization settings used to run the *pytorch* model.
-Once you are in the shell of the *torch* container, you run the driver program that runs the torch model and logs the experiment meta-data to *arangopipe*.
+Once you are in the shell of the *torch* container, run the driver program that develops the torch model and logs the experiment meta-data to *arangopipe*.
 The details are shown in the figure below.

     <img src="run_torch_driver.png" height="400">